chinapedia/wikipedia.abstract.en/Page/Caravaggio.md

 The birth of Baroque

-The_Taking_of_Christ-Caravaggio_(c.1602).jpg_, 1602, National Gallery of Ireland, Dublin.
+_, 1602, National Gallery of Ireland, Dublin.
 Caravaggio's application of the chiaroscuro technique shows through on the faces and armour notwithstanding the lack of a visible shaft of light.
-The figure on the extreme right is a self-portrait.]]
-Caravaggio_-_Cena_in_Emmaus.jpg_, 1601, oil on canvas, , National Gallery, London.
+The figure on the extreme right is a self-portrait.]] _, 1601, oil on canvas, , National Gallery, London.
 Caravaggio included himself as the figure at the top left.]]

 Caravaggio "put the oscuro (shadows) into chiaroscuro."[82]
 Chiaroscuro was practiced long before he came on the scene, but it was Caravaggio who made the technique a dominant stylistic element, darkening the shadows and transfixing the subject in a blinding shaft of light.
 With this came the acute observation of physical and psychological reality that formed the ground both for his immense popularity and for his frequent problems with his religious commissions.